mfigurski80/NTPeek/README.md

 # Notion Database Peek

 Library designed to read, and perform small updates to a Notion Database from your terminal, perfect for cloud-based todos.
-The latest version also includes the ability to specify query field names and pass in the database id and notion token as positional arguments.
+The latest version also includes the ability to specify query field names to render, and custom filters.

 ## Basic Usage

-Default usage requires just the token and database id (long string id in url of notion database).
-Due to the length of this command, we recommend setting up a bash alias in your bashrc, which will make it easy to type commands for a specific notion database, as shown here:
+Default usage requires just the token and a default database id (long string id in url of notion database) embedded as environment variables, as shown below -- this can be put into your terminal `~/.profile`.
+However, the first argument can also be a custom database id: we recommend setting up a bash alias for each database, which will make it easy to type commands for a specific notion database, as shown here:

 ![Alias Peeking Usage](http://ntpeek-usage.surge.sh/alias_usage.gif)